FTC Solar (NASDAQ:FTCI) Price Target Cut to $6.00

-FTC Solar (NASDAQ:FTCI – Get Rating) had its price target reduced by equities research analysts at Cowen from $10.00 to $6.00 in a research note issued to investors on Wednesday, Stock Target Advisor reports.
-Cowen’s target price points to a potential upside of 96.72% from the stock’s current price.
+FTC Solar (NASDAQ:FTCI – Get Rating) had its price objective decreased by research analysts at Cowen from $10.00 to $6.00 in a report released on Wednesday, The Fly reports.
+Cowen’s target price points to a potential upside of 114.29% from the stock’s current price.

-Several other equities analysts have also recently issued reports on the company.
-Zacks Investment Research cut FTC Solar from a “strong-buy” rating to a “hold” rating in a report on Tuesday, March 22nd.
-Credit Suisse Group decreased their price objective on FTC Solar from $18.00 to $10.00 and set an “outperform” rating for the company in a report on Thursday, January 20th.
-Raymond James cut their price target on FTC Solar from $10.00 to $7.00 in a research note on Tuesday.
-Roth Capital lowered FTC Solar from a “buy” rating to a “neutral” rating and cut their price target for the company from $15.00 to $4.00 in a research note on Monday, January 24th.
-Finally, Bank of America lifted their price target on FTC Solar from $4.50 to $5.00 and gave the company an “underperform” rating in a research note on Wednesday, March 16th.
-Two analysts have rated the stock with a sell rating, two have issued a hold rating, five have assigned a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average target price of $7.32.
+Several other equities analysts have also weighed in on FTCI.
+Piper Sandler lowered shares of FTC Solar from a “neutral” rating to an “underweight” rating and cut their target price for the company from $4.00 to $3.00 in a report on Wednesday, April 20th.
+Raymond James decreased their price objective on shares of FTC Solar from $10.00 to $7.00 in a research report on Tuesday.
+Bank of America lifted their price target on FTC Solar from $4.50 to $5.00 and gave the company an “underperform” rating in a research note on Wednesday, March 16th.
+Zacks Investment Research downgraded FTC Solar from a “strong-buy” rating to a “hold” rating in a research report on Tuesday, March 22nd.
+Finally, Roth Capital cut FTC Solar from a “buy” rating to a “neutral” rating and cut their price objective for the company from $15.00 to $4.00 in a research report on Monday, January 24th.
+Three research analysts have rated the stock with a sell rating, one has assigned a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $7.32.

-In other news, Director David Springer sold 150,000 shares of the company’s stock in a transaction that occurred on Friday, February 11th.
-The stock was sold at an average price of $3.82, for a total value of $573,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Patrick Cook sold 59,870 shares of the company’s stock in a transaction that occurred on Wednesday, April 27th.
-The shares were sold at an average price of $2.88, for a total value of $172,425.60.
-Following the completion of the sale, the insider now owns 94,295 shares of the company’s stock, valued at $271,569.60.
+In other FTC Solar news, insider Patrick Cook sold 59,870 shares of the company’s stock in a transaction on Wednesday, April 27th.
+The stock was sold at an average price of $2.88, for a total transaction of $172,425.60.
+Following the transaction, the insider now directly owns 94,295 shares in the company, valued at $271,569.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Ali Mortazavi sold 42,893 shares of the business’s stock in a transaction on Wednesday, February 16th.
+The shares were sold at an average price of $4.06, for a total value of $174,145.58.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 700,110 shares of company stock valued at $2,766,450.
+Insiders sold 550,110 shares of company stock valued at $2,193,450 over the last quarter.

-Hedge funds have recently bought and sold shares of the company.
-Citigroup Inc. grew its position in shares of FTC Solar by 126.3% in the fourth quarter.
-Citigroup Inc. now owns 4,829 shares of the company’s stock valued at $37,000 after purchasing an additional 2,695 shares in the last quarter.
-SG Americas Securities LLC purchased a new stake in shares of FTC Solar in the third quarter valued at approximately $96,000.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new position in FTC Solar in the third quarter valued at approximately $96,000.
-New York State Common Retirement Fund lifted its holdings in FTC Solar by 210.6% in the first quarter.
-New York State Common Retirement Fund now owns 19,658 shares of the company’s stock valued at $97,000 after acquiring an additional 13,328 shares during the last quarter.
-Finally, Vident Investment Advisory LLC acquired a new position in FTC Solar in the third quarter valued at approximately $100,000.
-Institutional investors and hedge funds own 20.41% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+BlackRock Inc. lifted its position in shares of FTC Solar by 67.7% during the first quarter.
+BlackRock Inc. now owns 2,164,042 shares of the company’s stock worth $10,670,000 after purchasing an additional 873,868 shares in the last quarter.
+Rhumbline Advisers increased its stake in FTC Solar by 116.9% during the 1st quarter.
+Rhumbline Advisers now owns 31,829 shares of the company’s stock worth $157,000 after buying an additional 17,154 shares during the period.
+MetLife Investment Management LLC purchased a new stake in FTC Solar during the 1st quarter worth approximately $136,000.
+Healthcare of Ontario Pension Plan Trust Fund lifted its holdings in FTC Solar by 4.2% during the 1st quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 90,749 shares of the company’s stock worth $447,000 after buying an additional 3,652 shares in the last quarter.
+Finally, Heartland Advisors Inc. boosted its position in FTC Solar by 60.0% in the 1st quarter.
+Heartland Advisors Inc. now owns 400,000 shares of the company’s stock valued at $1,972,000 after buying an additional 150,000 shares during the period.
+20.41% of the stock is owned by institutional investors.

 FTC Solar Company Profile (Get Rating)